powerhouse-inc/switchboard/README.md

 ### Using plain Node.js (for the development)

-Please navigate to the [`/api`](./api) and then to [`/frontend`](./frontend) directories and follow concrete instructions to start those services separately on two different ports and develop further.
+In order to develop the project further, please navigate to the [`/api`](./api) and then to the [`/frontend`](./frontend) directories to follow concrete instructions how to start those services separately on two different ports.

 ## Project requirements